On the finiteness length of some soluble linear groups: Introduction

-There are also non-trivial examples of \emph{non-linear} groups for which Theorem~\bref{apendice} holds, though for rather mundane reasons; see e.g.~\cite[Example~2.9]{YuriThesis}.

-We remark that Theorem~\bref{apendice} admits a slight geometric modification by weakening the hypothesis on the map $G \to \mf{X}(R) \rtimes \mcH(R)$ at the cost of an extra assumption on the base ring $R$; see Section~\bref{RporQR} for details.
+We remark that Theorem~\ref{apendice} admits a slight geometric modification by weakening the hypothesis on the map $G \to \mf{X}(R) \rtimes \mcH(R)$ at the cost of an extra assumption on the base ring $R$; see Section~\ref{RporQR} for details.